Historical Keyboards

 Permanent collection

-The polygonal virginal is a small harpsichord with its strings perpendicular to the keyboard.
-This instrument design was first seen during around the late 15th Century.
-It has a short range but a very strong sound, which developed into the distinct timbre of the Italian Baroque instruments.
-It is suitable for Renaissance virginal school keyboard music.
+The pentagonal virginal is a small harpsichord perpendicular strings, first seen during the late 15th Century.
+It has a short range but a very strong sound that gave way to the Italian Baroque instruments.
+It is suitable for Renaissance keyboard music.

-This particular instrument was originally built for Gertrude Lazda.
-In 2018 it was donated to Han's piano studio.
-The restoration was begun by Han in 2018, and completed by Craig Tomlinson in 2024.
+This instrument was originally built for Gertrude Lazda, and was donated in 2018 to Han's Studio for Piano.
+The restoration was begun by Han in 2018, and professionally completed by Craig Tomlinson in 2024.
+The stand was built by John van Leeuwen.

 Available for local rental This virginal is available for use by professional organisations and individuals.